 Call for Abstract

-5th Annual Congress on Emergency Nursing & Critical Care, will be organized around the theme “Exploring the Innovations in Emergency Nursing and Critical Care”
+6th Annual Congress on Emergency Nursing & Critical Care, will be organized around the theme “Exploring the Innovations and Advances in Nursing and Critical Care”

 Emergency Nursing 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Emergency Nursing 2020